We offer educational programs at the following levels:

 Clinical Informatics Fellowship

-In February 2015, the two-year Clinical Informatics Fellowship Program, sponsored by Banner – University Medical Center Phoenix (formerly Banner Good Samaritan Medical Center) received accreditation from the American Council on Graduate Medical Education.
+In February 2015, the two-year Clinical Informatics Fellowship Program, sponsored by Banner – University Medical Center Phoenix received accreditation from the American Council on Graduate Medical Education.
 The fellowship was launched in July 2015 with two physician fellows in the first program cohort.

-The fellowship offers a wide variety of community-based rotations at Dignity Health, Maricopa Integrated Health System, Phoenix Children's Hospital and HonorHealth, as well as the Phoenix VA Health Care System and the Wesley Community and Health Center.
+The fellowship offers a wide variety of community-based rotations at Dignity Health, Maricopa Integrated Health System, Phoenix Children's Hospital, Arizona Health Care Cost Containment System (AHCCCS) and HonorHealth, as well as the Phoenix VA Health Care System and the Wesley Community and Health Center.
 Fellows have the option to gain exposure and work on a wide variety of EHR systems, including Allscripts, Cerner and Epic.
 Upon successful completion of the fellowship, fellows will be board eligible candidates to sit for the clinical informatics subspecialty board examination.

-The program provides full support for fellows to be enrolled in Oregon Health and Science University’s (OHSU) online Clinical Informatics courses and obtain an OHSU Graduate Certificate in Biomedical Informatics.
+The program provides full support for fellows to be enrolled in Arizona State University College of Health Solutions online Clinical Informatics courses.

 Overview of the Two-Year Clinical Informatics Fellowship.

 Informatics is a highly interdisciplinary field, and the Department of Biomedical Informatics is pleased to have faculty members from a range of disciplines, including Library Science, Nursing, Pharmacy, Physician Assistant and Public Health programs.